Accurate Coronavirus Information

 This was thought to be impossible.
-With the following aggressive approach, they got from 3,400 new infections per day January 2020, to just 24 new infections on March 11th, 2020:
+With a very aggressive approach, they got from 3,400 new infections per day January 2020, to just 24 new infections on March 11th, 2020.

 Two days after Italy shut most of its economy down, in the US the headlines were "Trump defiant on testing and handshakes even as third Mar-a-Lago case emerges" and "Coronavirus is shutting down American life as states try to battle outbreak"

 Years of wealth extraction from the health care system have left us with barely any more ventilators and hospital beds than were already in use before the pandemic in this active flu season.
 In Santa Barbara County, we may need several thousand intensive care beds, and we have several dozen, and this is a wealthy area.